Ephraim Katzir: Biography

-Katzir was married to Nina (née Gottlieb), born in Poland, who died in 1986.
+Katzir was married to Nina (née Gottlieb), born in Mogilev, present-day Belarus in 1914, who died in 1986.
 As an English teacher, Nina developed a unique method for teaching language.
-As the president's wife, she introduced the custom of inviting children books' authors and their young readers to the President's Residence.
-She established the Nurit Katzir Jerusalem Theater Center in 1978 in memory of their deceased daughter, Nurit, who died from accidental carbon monoxide exposure and another daughter, Irit, killed herself.
+As the president's wife, she introduced the custom of inviting the authors of children's books and their young readers to the President's Residence.
+She established the Nurit Katzir Jerusalem Theater Center in 1978 in memory of their deceased daughter, Nurit, who died from accidental carbon monoxide exposure.
+Another daughter, Irit, killed herself.
 They had a son, Meir, and three grandchildren.
 Katzir died on 30 May 2009 at his home in Rehovot.

 Scientific career

 After continuing his studies at the Polytechnic Institute of Brooklyn, Columbia University and Harvard University, he returned to Israel and became head of the Department of Biophysics at the Weizmann Institute of Science in Rehovot, an institution he helped to found.
 In 1966–1968, Katzir was Chief Scientist of the Israel Defense Forces.
 His initial research centered on simple synthetic protein models, but he also developed a method for binding enzymes, which helped lay the groundwork for what is now called enzyme engineering.